 - Finally, check with your nearby Chamber of Commerce and metropolitan business magazine.
 Some compile rankings of “best companies” among local or regional employers.

-How to Vet a Prospective Employer for Workplace Flexibility
+How to Vet a Company for Workplace Flexibility

 If you have targeted a specific company and you can’t find them on any of the lists, check their website under “Careers” or “Employment” to see if they position flexible work arrangements as one of their desirable employment features.
 Verify actual practices by asking current or past employees.
 Use searches and queries on GlassDoor and Linkedin.